• Duration10 Days / 9 Nights

 • A registered and experienced local trekking guide.

-• 1 Sharing porter between 2 clients to carry your main pack (weight limit 25 kg)
+• 1 Sharing porter between 2 clients to carry your main pack (weight limit: 25 kg)

-• Lukla round flight with airport taxes.
+• Lukla round-trip flight with airport taxes.

-• All local taxes, office service charge.
+• All local taxes, office service charges.

 What's Excluded

-• Accommodation, meals and transfers in Kathmandu.
+• Accommodation, meals, and transfers in Kathmandu.

-• Hot shower, hot water, internet and personal nature expenses.
+• Hot shower, hot water, internet, and personal nature expenses.

 • Personal trekking gear, travel insurance,.